shawnspitzel/winsynth/README.md

 # Winsynth

-**Overview:** A low-level audio synthesizer written from scratch in modern C++20, using only Windows API directly for maximum control and minimum overhead.
+**Overview:** A low-level audio synthesizer written from scratch in modern C++20, using only Win32 calls for maximum control and minimum overhead.

 The motivation for this project was to learn more about and showcase how real-time audio synthesis works at the system level.
 An interface is also available, written with ImGui + Direct3D.

-**Design:** Built around a custom template class (noiseMaker.h) that manages audio buffers and threading without external dependencies.
+**Design:** Built around a header-only audio engine that manages audio buffers and threading without external dependencies.
 The architecture prioritizes low latency through zero-copy buffer management and minimal lock contention.

 ## Key Mappings
 ```